-I am a Ph.D. candidate in the Department of Government at Cornell University.
-In the Fall of 2017, I will join the faculty of the International and Area Studies Department at the University of Oklahoma as the Wick Cary Assistant Professor of Political Economy.
-In the Fall of 2018, I will be a Postdoctoral Scholar at the Center on Democracy, Development, and the Rule of Law at Stanford University.
+I am the Wick Cary Assistant Professor of Political Economy in the Department of International and Area Studies at the University of Oklahoma.
+In 2018-19, I was a Postdoctoral Scholar at the Center on Democracy, Development, and the Rule of Law at Stanford University.
 I received my Ph.D. in Government from Cornell University in 2017.
-I primarily study public opinion and political behavior in authoritarian regimes, primarily in sub-Saharan Africa.
+I primarily study public opinion and political behavior in authoritarian regimes, specifically in sub-Saharan Africa.
 I am also interested in macro-issues of regime stability and legitimization in non-democratic and transitioning regimes.
 My new work explores the effects of historical legacies on contemporary political beliefs and behavior on the continent, particularly the legacies of colonial rule.